Hitchin-Mochizuki morphism, Opers and Frobenius-destabilized vector bundles over curves: Introduction

 An \emph{oper} is a triple $(V,\nabla, V_\mydot)$ (see Definition \ref{defioper}) consisting of a vector bundle $V$ over $X$, a connection $\nabla$ on $V$ and a flag $V_\mydot$ satisfying some conditions.
 In their original paper \cite{BD1} (see also \cite{BD2}) the authors define opers (with complete flags) over the complex numbers and identify them with certain differential operators between line bundles.
 We note that over a smooth projective curve $X$ the underlying vector bundle $V$ of an oper as defined in \cite{BD1} is constant up to tensor product by a line bundle: in the rank two case the bundle $V$ is also called the {\em Gunning bundle} $\cG$ (see \cite{Gu}, \cite{Mo}) and is given by the unique non-split extension of $\theta^{-1}$ by $\theta$ for a theta-characteristic $\theta$ of the curve $X$.
 For higher rank $r$ the bundle $V$ equals the symmetric power $\Sym^{r-1}(\cG)$ up to tensor product by a line bundle.
 In particular, the bundle $V$ is non-semistable and we shall denote by $\sP_r^{oper}$ its Harder-Narasimhan polygon.
 Opers of rank two appeared in characteristic $p>0$ in the work of S.~Mochizuki (see \cite{Mo}), where they appeared as indigenous bundles.
-An oper is \emph{nilpotent} if the underlying connection is nilpotent (of exponent $\leq$ rank of the oper).
+An oper is \emph{nilpotent} if the underlying connection has nilpotent $p$-curvature (of exponent $\leq$ rank of the oper).
 An oper is \emph{dormant} if the underlying connection has $p$-curvature zero (this terminology is due to S.~Mochizuki).
 By definition any dormant oper is nilpotent.
-In \cite{Mo}, Mochizuki proved a foundational result: the scheme of nilpotent, indigenous bundles is finite.
+Let $\Op_{\PGL(r)}$ denote the moduli of $\PGL(r)$-opers, i.e. rank-$r$ opers $(V, \nabla, V_\mydot)$ up to tensor product by rank-$1$ local systems (see section 3.2 for the precise definition) and let $\mathrm{Nilp}_r(X) \subset \Op_{\PGL(r)}$ be the subscheme of nilpotent $\PGL(r)$-opers on $X$ (see section 6.1 for the precise definition).
+In \cite{Mo}, Mochizuki proved a foundational result: the scheme of nilpotent, indigenous bundles is finite (i.e $\mathrm{Nilp}_2(X)$ is finite).
 This result lies at the center of Mochizuki's $p$-adic uniformization program.
 Opers of higher rank in positive characteristic $p>0$ also appeared in \cite{JRXY}.
 We will take a slightly more general definition of opers by allowing non-complete flags.
-With our definition the triple $(F^*(F_*(Q)), \nabla^{can}, V_\mydot)$ associated to any vector bundle $Q$ over $X$, as introduced in \cite{JRXY} (we note that in \cite{JRXY} this was shown under assumption that $F_*(Q)$ is stable if $Q$ is stable; this restriction was removed in \cite{lange-pauly08} for $Q$ of rank one, and more recently in all cases by \cite{sun06}) see Theorem~\ref{exampleoper}), is an oper, even a dormant oper.
+With our definition the triple $(F^*(F_*(Q)), \nabla^{can}, V_\mydot)$ associated to any vector bundle $Q$ over $X$, as introduced in \cite{JRXY} (we note that in \cite{JRXY} this was shown under assumption that $F_*(Q)$ is stable if $Q$ is stable; this restriction was removed in \cite{lange-pauly08} for $Q$ of rank one, and more recently in all cases by \cite{sun06} see Theorem~\ref{exampleoper}), is an oper, even a dormant oper.